yoursunny/NDNSF/README.md

 # NDNSF - NDN Slim Forwarder

-NDNSF is a lightweight [Named Data Networking](http://www.named-data.net/) forwarder based on [NDN-On-Node](https://github.com/named-data/NDN-On-Node).
-NDNSF is probably the first NDN forwarder that runs on Windows.
+[NDNSF](http://yoursunny.com/p/NDNSF/) is a lightweight [Named Data Networking](http://www.named-data.net/) forwarder based on [NDN-On-Node](https://github.com/named-data/NDN-On-Node), compatible with [NDNx](https://github.com/named-data/ndnx) and [CCNx](http://www.ccnx.org/).

-NDNSF is compatible with [NDNx](https://github.com/named-data/ndnx) and [CCNx](http://www.ccnx.org/).
+NDNSF is tested on Ubuntu 12.04 and Windows 7.

 NDNSF is not designed for speed, and is not a replacement of ndnd or [NDNFD](https://github.com/NDN-Routing/NDNFD).
 NDNSF is not endorsed by NDN project group.

 ## Installation